boazbk/tcs/lec_08_uncomputability.md

 It is not often the case that a few lines of mathematical reasoning establish a  deeply profound fact - that there are problems we simply _cannot_ solve and the "firm conviction" that Hilbert alluded to above is simply false.

 The type of argument used to prove [uncomputable-func](){.ref} is known as  _diagonalization_ since it can be described as defining a function based on the diagonal entries of a table as in [diagonal-fig](){.ref}.
-The proof can be thought of as an infinite version of the  _counting_ argument we used for showing lower bound for NAND progams in [counting-lb](){.ref}.
+The proof can be thought of as an infinite version of the  _counting_ argument we used for showing lower bound for NAND-CIRC progams in [counting-lb](){.ref}.
-Namely, we show that it's not possible to compute all functions from $\{0,1\}^* \rightarrow \{0,1\}$ by NAND-TM programs simply because there are more functions like that then there are NAND-TM programs.
+Namely, we show that it's not possible to compute all functions from $\{0,1\}^* \rightarrow \{0,1\}$ by Turing machines  simply because there are more functions like that then there are Turing machines.

 ## The Halting problem